AtlasPublicPolicy/ev-charging-cost-calculator/documentation/user-guide.md

 # User Guide
 This tool requires a basic understanding of command line interfaces, familiarity with Excel and comfort installing python on your user machine.
 It does not require any programming knowledge or experience.
 However, because the tool ships with minimal error handling built-in, some familiarity with Python is helpful for troubleshooting any edge-case errors that are not expressly handled by the tool.

+In order to appropriately interpret outputs, users should have a basic understanding of utility rates and their applicability to different customers.
+Users must supply their own charging energy and power curves to run this tool.

 ## Installation

 1. Download the latest release of the tool from the [releases page](releases page) and unzip the file to a directory of your choice on your computer, or clone the repository to your computer using git.
 If you are not familiar with git, see the [git documentation](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) for instructions on how to install git on your computer and clone a repository.